rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 # README

+The paper providing the training and testing data can be found here: https://www.nature.com/articles/s41597-023-02280-2 Their GitHub containing the data is here: https://github.com/BioinfoMachineLearning/cryoppp

 The PyTorch Tutorial folder contains a great tutorial for how to use PyTorch.
 The website online also has some useful commentary about how it works.

 The particle_picker.py file is where we will build, train, and test the network.